How To Sing With An Open Throat

 - SO much more!

-Along with the Foundation 101 singing course, this exclusive singing lesson designed for singers just like you who are struggling to sing with an Open Throat will show you the exact process that I have developed and used for the past ten years as a voice coach, along with the approach and techniques I have learned in almost 20 years of experience as a singer.
+Along with the Foundation 101 singing course, this exclusive Mixed Voice Singing Lesson designed for singers just like you who are struggling to sing with an Open Throat will show you the exact process that I have developed and used for the past ten years as a voice coach, along with the approach and techniques I have learned in almost 20 years of experience as a singer.